villagertech/DOMObjects/README.md

-# PyDOM v0.1.0
+# DOMObjects v0.1.0
 ## About
-PyDOM is designed to create flexible data structures that allows users to easily traverse to siblings or parents.
+DOMObjects is designed to create flexible data structures that allows users to easily traverse to siblings or parents.
 The datastructure modeled should be some what familiar compared to the Javascript DOM object structure.